Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Experiments and results

-Table~\ref{tab:performance} reports the average frames-per-second (FPS) and latency obtained by continuously inferring 1,000 images on CPUs.
-The Average Dice column summarizes the mean Dice score across five public datasets.
-The 24-Core test exploits all cores of an Intel i9-14900K, whereas the Single-Core test is restricted to one core to emulate resource-limited edge scenarios.
+Table~\ref{tab:fps} reports the average frames-per-second (FPS) measured by continuously inferring 1,000 images on CPUs.
+The Dice column summarizes the Dice scores of different methods on the mixed dataset at 256$\times$256 resolution.
+The FPS metrics were obtained via single-core inference on an Intel i5-14600K CPU, emulating resource-constrained edge deployment scenarios.

-Under single-core conditions, our model attains 90.3 FPS, on par with extremely lightweight competitors such as LB-UNet and EGE-UNet, and markedly outperforms the 31M parameter UNet-Base.

-UNet-Light (0.861 M parameters) achieves 24.6 FPS on one core, UNet-Small (0.389 M) reaches 41.6 FPS, while colonoscopy video is typically captured at 30 FPS.
-Consequently, for low-cost real-time segmentation on a CPU, the parameter budget should be kept below 0.4M, and preferably under 0.3M.

-Coupled with the main results, our model delivers the highest average Dice while maintaining top-tier inference speed, offering a clearly better precision-efficiency trade-off than fast but inaccurate alternatives such as MobileUNet.

-Figure~\ref{fig:sweet_spot} presents scatter plots of parameter count \textit{vs.}~Dice and single-core CPU-FPS \textit{vs.}~Dice for all models except UNet-Base.
-The red five-pointed star denotes our proposed UltraSeg family.
-Compared with specialized lightweight models under 0.3M parameters and with various UNet variants alike, UltraSeg achieves the highest Dice while maintaining an extremely small footprint and delivering over 90FPS on a single CPU core, fully meeting the demands of real-time inference on edge devices.
-Our proposed solution maintains both parameter count and FPS at highly competitive levels while achieving superior accuracy, realizing the optimal balance between precision and speed.
+As expected, increasing the inference resolution from 256 to 352 substantially degrades the FPS.
+Nevertheless, even under strict single-core constraints, all our models consistently exceed 30 FPS.
+By contrast, larger competitors such as UNet-M-DS are entirely incapable of real-time inference on an i5-14600K CPU, equivalent consumer-grade processors, or typical edge devices.
+Additional benchmarking results on higher-end devices (i9-14900K series CPUs) are provided in the supplementary materials, and the FPS evaluation code is publicly available on GitHub.

+Figure~\ref{fig:sweet_spot} presents scatter plots of parameter count \textit{vs.}~Dice (left) and single-core CPU-FPS \textit{vs.}~Dice (right) for lightweight comparison models.
+Red stars denote our proposed UltraSeg family.
+In the left panel, UltraSeg-130K achieves 0.8038 Dice with merely 0.13M parameters, matching the accuracy of UNet-L-DS (0.861M parameters, 0.8034 Dice) while exhibiting substantially superior HD95 and markedly stronger zero-shot generalization performance---even surpassing UNet-Medium and outperforming all dedicated lightweight models below 0.3M parameters.
+In the right panel, the UltraSeg family consistently delivers over 50~FPS inference speed on a single-core Intel i5 processor at 256$\times$256 resolution.
+The UltraSeg family precisely anchors the critical threshold for CPU real-time inference: simultaneously attaining the optimal sweet spot across parameter efficiency, inference speed, and segmentation accuracy.
+This redefines "lightweight" from mere parameter compression to "clinically deployable real-time precision", providing the first feasible solution with zero-shot generalization capability for resource-constrained clinical scenarios.

-\subsection{Visualization and Qualitative Analysis}
+\subsection{Visualization and qualitative analysis}